-Louisiana is known for holding fast to its unique cultural heritage.
+Louisiana is know for holding fast to its unique cultural heritage.
 While food and music tend to grab the most attention, Louisiana is also protective of its architectural jewels.
 In fact, you’ll find more sites here that appear on the National Register of Historic Places than in any other state.
 In Baton Rouge, the two state capitol buildings – one from the 19th century, one from the 20th – stand out.

-The “old” state capitol was designed by the celebrated architect James Dakin and completed in 1852.
+The Old State Capitol was designed by the celebrated architect James Dakin and completed in 1852.
 The Gothic, fairy-tale edifice occupies a regal position overlooking the Mississippi River.
 It now serves as Louisiana’s Museum of Political History.

-The current state capitol, meanwhile, serves as a sort of trademark both for Baton Rouge and state government in general.
+The current Louisiana State Capitol, meanwhile, serves as a sort of trademark both for Baton Rouge and state government in general.
 Like the old capitol, it rejects the standard dome-based construction, but goes for height.
 The building is a skyscraper, standing nearly as tall as the ego of fabled Gov. Huey Long, who saw to its construction in the 1930s.
 But to truly appreciate it, one must climb its steps and observe the details surrounding it at ground level, then enter its richly-appointed lobby.

 In the state’s original capital city, New Orleans, there are so many architectural jewels that one must approach it in terms of neighborhoods, rather than individual structures.
 Foremost among these is the original city, known commonly known as the French Quarter or the Vieux Carré, which is perhaps the most historically intact neighborhood of its age in the U.S. Its predominant style was heavily influenced by Spanish colonial rule in the last decades of the 1700s: stucco masonry buildings standing shoulder-to-shoulder along the street with courtyards in the interior.